 This level is great for kids who have solid to complete understanding of the rules of the game and are ready for the next challenge.
 This class reviews the pieces and their movements, but goes into further detail on their values (depending on a given position, situation, etc.).
 It covers check and checkmate, introduces en passant, explains the rules of stalemates and draws, introduces tactics, and includes a small amount of theory surrounding openings, middle, and endgames.

 Please ensure this is the correct level for your child: This class is for children who have a strong command of the pieces and their movements, but not necessarily castling and en passant.
 Children at this level may know how to checkmate, but in any case they do not have a dominant command of doing so.
-If all of your child’s games end in checkmates or draws, they should be in advanced class; if not, place them here, because checkmating is one of the tough aspects of chess to master, and it takes time and practice to gain a vision for it.
+If all of your child’s games end in checkmates or draws, they should be in Intermediate II class or higher; if not, place them here, because checkmating is one of the tough aspects of chess to master, and it takes time and practice to gain a vision for it.

 Please ensure this is the correct level for your child: This class is for children who have a strong, automatic command of checkmate and castling, and whose games all end in either checkmates or draws.
 Children in this class may not have an automatic command of the en passant rule, or be fluent in chess notation and the game analysis that goes with it, but they should be strong young players.
 We do not recommend your child participate in this class if he or she is relatively new to the game.

-This class features weekly “slow” chess games using chess clocks, and analysis of these games.
+This course features weekly “slow” chess games and analysis of these games.
 Students will delve into complex opening, middle, and endgame concepts, like knowing when to “break” chess rules by trading one advantage for another and how to handle critical positions where it is necessary to find the correct middlegame plan.
 Students will become increasingly comfortable with elements of “slow” tournament games, including managing their clocks and scoresheets.
 Part of the class is board demonstrations and part practical interaction.
 In addition, students in this class are encouraged to play in regular tournaments and play daily matches against various opponents.

 Please ensure this is the correct level for your child: This class is for children who have a strong, automatic command of checkmate, castling, and en passant, and who are fluent in chess notation.
-The children in this class are essentially ready to play at club level, but may still want to add to what is already a full repertoire by playing and analyzing with other children their age.
-We do not recommend your child participate in this class if he or she is relatively new to the game.
-Indeed, we recommend children take the advanced class first, before moving on to this level.
+The children in this class are essentially ready to play at club level, but may still want to add to what is already a full repertoire by playing and analyzing with other children their age/level